sunpy/sunpy/doc/source/sunpy/guide/installation/index.rst

 These instructions assume you have a scientific Python distribution installed.
 If you are new to Python then you will need to install such a distribution before continuing with these instructions.

-You can follow the various platform specific instructions below, or install the cross platform :ref:`anaconda_install`.
+The simpiliest method of obtaining a scientific Python distribution is to install the cross platform :ref:`anaconda_install`.
+Alternatively, can follow the various platform specific instructions below:

 .. toctree::
    :maxdepth: 1